Ghini/ghini.desktop/doc/use_cases-zadenbank.rst

          accession where species.genus.epithet=Zea and species.epithet=mays and sum(plants.quantity)>0

-       Highlight in the results pane the ›Accession‹ from which you want to grab the seeds, and tag the highlighted row with a new ›Tag‹.
-To do this the first time, go through the steps, just once, of creating a new tag.
+       Expand in the results pane the ›Accession‹ from which you want to grab the seeds, so you see the corresponding ›Jars‹, highlight one, and tag it with a new ›Tag‹.
+To do this the first time, go through the steps, just once, of creating a new ›Tag‹.
 The new tag becomes the active tag, and subsequent tagging will be speedier.
 I would call the tag ›sending‹, but that's only for ease of exposition and further completely irrelevant.

        Repeat the task for Urtica dioica, Oryza sativa, Panicum maximum::